CyCraft/magnetar/docs/docs-main/module-setup/index.md

 > Why do you need to define both `modifyPayloadOn.insert` and `modifyReadResponseOn.added` ?

-- `modifyPayloadOn.insert` — is triggered every time you write data locally (which is then synced to the server with those default values)
+- `modifyPayloadOn.insert` — is triggered every time you write data locally to cache (which is then synced to the server with those default values)
 - `modifyReadResponseOn.added` — is triggered every time data comes in from your remote store (the server)

 To learn more about these functions and other possibilities read [Hooks and Events](../hooks-and-events/).